-Introduction section explains 10 out of

-the problem.
-85

-Background section explains the background of the company/ school/ recreation center/etc., and tells who ordered the Analysis.
-10 out of
+Introduction section explains the problem.
+10 out of 85 Background section explains the background of the company/ school/ recreation center/etc., and tells who ordered the Analysis.
 The person who ordered the Analysis needs to be an administrator who could give permission to collect first-hand data.
-85

-Research section includes a

-short introduction that

-introduces all areas of

-research, such as interviews,

-review of records, or a site

-investigation.
-The research

-must include 3 areas of

-research; one area must be

-interviews.
-30 out of

-The introduction is followed 100

-by sub-sections that detail the

-areas of research.
-In the report

-of interviews, each statement

-must be referenced to the

-interviewer.

-Reported research is

-formatted, using headings, sub-headings, markers, and

-white space.

-with space.
+10 out of 85 Research section includes a short introduction that introduces all areas of research, such as interviews, review of records, or a site investigation.
+The research must include 3 areas of research; one area must be interviews.
+The introduction is followed by sub-sections that detail the areas of research.
+In the report of interviews, each statement must be referenced to the interviewer.
+Reported research is formatted, using headings, sub-headings, markers, and white space.
+30 out of 100